biojava/biojava.github.io/_wikis/BioJava:Tutorial:Implementing_Changeable.md

 Often there are a number of implementatoins of an interface that are almost exactly the same except for the particulars of how data is stored.
 It is a shame to write the event code multiple times.
-A useful design pattern for this is to provide an Abstract class that takes care of all the synchronization issues and calles stub methods to perform the actual access to object state.
-Here is an example of that for the Nameable class.
+A useful design pattern for this is to provide an abstract class that takes care of all the synchronization issues and calles stub methods to perform the actual access to object state.
+Here is an example of that for the `Nameable` class.

 The abstract class will look like this.